slgrobotics/robots_bringup/README.md

 This section deals with Desktop ("Ground Station") setup and operation.

+If you just want to run a simulation in Gazebo, see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy

 This section equally applies to any robot, just keep an eye on the name in the instructions and replace it accordingly.

 You need to setup **TURTLEBOT3_MODEL** variable (normally in _.bashrc_) with the robot name.
 Robot description file will be picked from _~/bringup_ws/src/robots_bringup/urdf_ folder